Prospecting Emails: Strategies to Capture Attention (with AI)

 Example:

-At Sourcing Academy, we've helped companies like [Similar Company] reduce their recruitment time by 30% with innovative automation and sourcing strategies.
-How about we discuss how we could do the same for you?
+recruitment time by 30% through innovative automation and sourcing strategies.
+What if we discussed how we could do

 4. 4.P Framework